hash6iron/PowaJoy/README.md

 # Release notes
 - 01/10/2024 - Powajoy added new feature, simulation of popular Sinclair ZX Spectrum+ reset button for ESPectrum emulator.
 This button emulates the F11 key pressing.
+Now is coded in pin A4

 # Important notes
 This version is forked from original by David Carrión (https://github.com/dacarsoft/DB9_2_Keyboard).